bbrownekianda/docs/platform/process.md

 4. At any time you can delete a process by clicking on the **Bin/Trash** button ![Bin icon](images/binicon.png) and then click on **Ok** after you have reviewed the process title and you are sure that this is what you want to delete.
 Click on **Cancel** if you wish to cancel the deletion.

 4. Once you have created your process, you are ready to add forms.
-Go to [Form Designer](platform/form_designer2.md) to find out more on how to add and change forms within your process(es).
+Go to [Designer](platform/form_designer2.md) to find out more on how to add and change forms within your process(es).

-### Exporting processes
+## Exporting processes

 1. You can export any processes, by clicking on the **Export** button ![Export Process](images/export_frame.png) and select a process to export from the dropdown list.